sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 #### Internal Links

-When linking to internal pages **always** give them a name as not doing so can lead to issues.
+When linking to internal pages, **always** give them a name as not doing so can lead to issues.

 ```diff
 - [[Page Name]] <<< Don't do this